raspberrypilearning/dance-detector/en/step_3.md

 Add samples of your second action, until you have at least **10 samples**.

-This example shows a `Floss` action - but you can do whatever action you want!
+This example shows a `Floss` action, but you can do whatever action you want!

 <video width="360" height="640" controls>
   <source src="images/floss.mp4" type="video/mp4" alt="A video of young person recording samples of a dance move">